henkelmax/admiral/readme.md

 # Admiral

-An annotation based command handling library for Brigadier.
+An annotation based command registration library for Brigadier.

 ## Usage